Overcoming recurring IT tasks is the dream of every CIO and system and network administrator.

 5. Access monitoring

 Your users all have well-defined access rights, congratulations.
 Now you need to monitor them.
-If a user oversteps his or her rights, or if a change of workstation results in a change of rights, how will you know?
+If a user exceeds their rights, or if a change of position leads to a change of rights, how will you know?

-To prevent access to resources defined as sensitive, or to monitor a group of users with high access levels, it is important to set up a monitoring system to check that a user's effective rights are correctly aligned with his or her profile.
+To prevent access to resources defined as sensitive or to monitor a group of users with elevated access, it is important to implement monitoring to verify that a user's effective rights are correctly aligned with their profile.

 ⏩ Recognize that monitoring access without a tool is virtually impossible.
 With an access management tool, you can monitor groups of users with sensitive access and receive alerts in the event of anomalies.

-You give your employees access badges when they arrive.
-Similarly, you grant company bank cards to certain people (marketing, HR, finance, sales, etc.).
+You give access badges to your employees upon their arrival.
+Similarly, you grant company credit cards to certain individuals (marketing, HR, finance, sales, etc.).

-It goes without saying that you'll get them back when they leave the company or change jobs.
-At that point, you need to have a precise inventory of who has what, otherwise you run the risk of forgetting.
+It is quite obvious that you will recover them when they leave the company or when they change positions.
+At that point, you need to have a precise inventory of who has what, otherwise you risk forgetting.

 ⏩ It's easy to add an access badge, for example, to the arrival package.
 This will be managed like software, you'll get notifications when an employee leaves, and you'll have a list of all the badges you've allocated and what you have left.